 TRICARE approved residential treatment for substance use disorder includes detoxification services – which is the safe withdrawal from abused substances under medical supervision – as well as rehabilitation from substance use disorder.

 In order to take advantage of this TRICARE benefit, the enrollee would need to be diagnosed primarily with substance use disorder and have severe symptoms, or symptoms that require round-the-clock monitoring and care managed by a physician.
-Impairment in several major areas of life needs to be evident as well in order to qualify for the benefit.
-Again, prior authorization is needed before admitting to a facility of this nature.

 Do You Need a TRICARE Covered Residential Center to Recover from Substance Abuse?